 The bad luck continued.
 In 1963, Scott recorded “Falling in Love is Wonderful” with Ray Charles.
 Wikipedia notes that it “is considered by many to be one of the great jazz vocal albums of all time.”
 However, the record was withdrawn due to a contractual conflict.
 It finally was released, according to Wikipedia, in 2001 (though Nino Arobelidze says that Charles recorded an organ part over Scott’s vocal and the record was released on the scheduled date).

 Scott faded into obscurity.
 He made a comeback – and even that had a bittersweet element.
 He sang at the funeral of friend Doc Pomus in 1991.
 Lou Reed and Sire Records’ founder and operator Seymour Stein were there.
 That led to a rebirth of Scott’s career.
-He died last June in Las Vegas.
+He died in June, 2014 in Las Vegas.

 Above is “Sometimes I Feel Like a Motherless Child” and below is “Time After Time.”
 The second song includes a short interview with Scott that is very telling.